celsomsilva/celsomsilva/README.md

 # Welcome to my GitHub

-I'm Celso, a Computer Engineer and Data Science Specialist with a passion for AI, Machine Learning, Statistic Models and C/Java/R/Python development.
+I'm Celso, a Computer Engineer and Data Science Specialist with a passion for AI, Machine Learning, Statistical Models, and C/Java/R/Python development.

 ## About this GitHub